Vyral/base-template/_posts/2019-07-09-should-you-hire-an-agent-when-buying-new-construction.md

 The new construction home buying process is long and painstaking, so **having the support of an agent who has your best interest at heart is paramount to your success**.
 “As great as the on-site agents are, their job is to represent the seller,” Victoria candidly says.&nbsp;

-If an issue were to arise somewhere in the process, it’s nice to have an agent or a firm that will hold the builder to account and push for a remedy on your behalf.&nbsp;
+If an issue were to arise somewhere in the process, you'd be relieved to have an agent or a firm that will hold the builder accountable and push for a remedy on your behalf.&nbsp;

 In keeping with our interview with Pam, Victoria also revealed one fun fact about herself.
 She’s a big fan of movie soundtracks, but since she’s had children, she’s learned that her music tastes are no longer “cool.”
 The “Frozen” soundtrack is one of her personal favorites.&nbsp;